chrisnoonan98675/site/xl-release/how-to/configure-custom-dashboards.markdown

 - release value stream
 ---

-In XL Release 8.1 and later you can configure customized global dashboards.
+In XL Release 8.1 and later you can create and configure personalized dashboards.
 Custom dashboards can be used to monitor a range of metrics across multiple releases, various folders and templates, Jenkins builds, JIRA tickets, or any custom item you wish to monitor.

 ## Permissions and roles
-The Create dashboard global permission is required to create dashboards, see [Grant the Create dashboard permission](#grant-the-create-dashboard-permission).
+The create dashboard global permission is required to create dashboards, see [Grant the create dashboard permission](#grant-the-create-dashboard-permission).
 Users with this permission can create and edit dashboards.

-The edit dashboard "Editors" role is required to modify dashboards.
+The editor role is required to modify dashboards.
 Users with this role can view and edit dashboards but not create them.
 This role is set by the dashboard owner when configuring a dashboard, see [Create a dashboard](#create-a-dashboard).

-The view dashboard "Viewers" role is view only.
-Users with this role can cannot modify or create a dashboard.
-This role is set by the dashboard owner when configuring a dashboard, see [Create a dashboard](#create-a-dashboard).
+The viewer role can view but not modify or create a dashboard.
+This role is set by the dashboard owner when configuring a dashboard, see [create a dashboard](#create-a-dashboard).

 ### Grant the Create dashboard permission
-To allow users or user roles to create a dashboard:
+To allow users to create a dashboard:
 1. Click **User management** and then click the **Permissions** tab.
 2. Under the **Roles** section, add the user or user group name beside the **Create dashboard** action.